Quantcast

 Yule Log Decor and Dessert

 Today, a Yule log is still a Christmas tradition in some cultures; a large log is traditionally burned in the fireplace on Christmas Eve.
-For others cultures, the Yule log is defined as a log-shape chocolate cake enjoyed as a Christmas dessert.
+For other cultures, the Yule log is a log-shaped chocolate cake enjoyed as a Christmas dessert.

-• The Yule log also makes a great centerpiece for either tapers or tea lights (as shown in the photo at the top of this article).
+• The Yule log also makes an excellent centerpiece for tapers or tea lights.
 You could also use the purple and pink Advent candles.
 Our town’s Boy Scout troop drilled holes in birch logs to create special candle holders for Scout ceremonies.

 Photo Credit: S Marina/Shutterstock